apluslms/aplus-manual/rst_guide/advanced_syntax.rst

 Cross-reference
 ...............

 Hyperlinks can be used to link external websites or to link to different part of the course.
-However, for linking to different sections or chapters of the course, we use the ``:ref:`` and the ``doc`` roles.
-These two roles create a ling to the determined target indicated by the role.
-However, in order to make these cross-references work we should create or have specific targets.
+However, for linking to different sections or chapters of the course, we use the ``:ref:`` and the ``:doc:`` roles.
+These two roles create a link to the determined target indicated by the role.
+However, in order to make these cross-references work, we should create or have specific targets.

-In the case of the ``ref:`` role, we define the target as ``.. _target-name:``.
-These syntax add an id to the element that is immediately below and create the target for the link.
+In the case of the ``:ref:`` role, we define the target as ``.. _target-name:``.
+This syntax adds an id to the element that is immediately followed by and creates the target for the link.

 .. warning::

-  * You may add the targets above titles.
+  * You may add targets above titles.
-  * The `name property <https://docutils.sourceforge.io/docs/ref/rst/directives.html#name>`_ add an id to the respective element and can be use as a target.
+  * The `name property <https://docutils.sourceforge.io/docs/ref/rst/directives.html#name>`_ adds an id to the respective element and can be used as a target.
+  * All the headings/titles create target links automatically, therefore you should try to avoid having the same title twice throughout the whole course since it can cause conflicts.
+    If this is the case, you can override the target with an explicit target on top of the title.

-In the case of the ``:doc:`` role the targets are the documents themselves.
+In the case of the ``:doc:`` role, the targets are the documents themselves.
 Therefore, the link to those documents should be an absolute or relative path.

-Cross-referencing :important:`syntax` consists of the ``:ref:`` or ``:doc:`` role, with the target as the interpreted text of the roles.
+Cross-referencing :important:`syntax` consists of the ``:ref:`` or ``:doc:`` roles, with the target as the interpreted text of the roles.

 :glyphicon-console:`\ ` Code example
 ''''''''''''''''''''''''''''''''''''